Year 4

 Welcome to Year 4 Larch and Pine class!

-In Computing, we will be focusing on coding and learning about online safety.
+In Computing, we will be focussing on coding and learning about online safety.
 We will also develop our spreadsheet knowledge by learning how to format cells and create graphs.

 In History, we are going to be learning all about the Romans!
 We will learn about the Roman Empire, roman leaders, gladiators, Roman art and Roman Britain.